jclwilson/jclwilson.github.io/_posts/2017-01-03-john-berger.md

 ---
 layout: post
-title: "I Hope You Consider What I Arrange, But Be Skeptical of It: John Berger"
+title: "I Hope You Consider What I Arrange, But Be Sceptical of It: John Berger"
 redirect_from:
 image: assets/john-berger-ways-of-seeing.png
 image_link: